jamesmoss/toml/readme.md

     "require": {
     	//...
-        "jamesmoss/toml": "*"
+        "jamesmoss/toml": "dev-master"
     }

-You can use this lib without composer but you'll need to provide your own PSR-0 compatible autoloader.
+You can use this lib without Composer but you'll need to provide your own PSR-0 compatible autoloader.
 Really, you should just use Composer.

 ## Use